 How do organisms respond to their environments?

-Study how organisms respond when exposed to different physical, chemical and/or biological environmental conditions, such as changes in nutrients, salinity, temperature, carbon dioxide concentrations, microplastics and predation levels.
-Possible investigations include measuring rates of growth, reproduction, feeding or mortality in organisms, such as algae, shellfish, zooplankton or fish.
+The Environmental Biology team will study how organisms respond when exposed to different physical, chemical, and/or biological environmental conditions such as changes in nutrients, salinity, temperature, carbon dioxide concentrations, microplastics, and predation levels.
+Possible investigations include measuring rates of growth, reproduction, feeding, or mortality in organisms such as algae, shellfish, zooplankton, or fish.

 Career planning is a big part of this course.
 You’ll have the opportunity to explore different careers through completing virtual interviews with multiple professionals in STEM fields.
 You’ll have the opportunity to learn what skills are required in these STEM professions.